gvklooster/ARFramesInGridCalculator/README.md

 ## Introduction

-This simple tool was used in every app I ever did.
-I wanted to share it with you.
+This simple tool is used in every app I ever did.
+It is nothing fancy, just convenience.
+I like things nicely aligned, and this makes it really easy.
+Once you've tried it, you'll be hooked ;)

-## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements
+## Description

+ARFramesInGridCalculator a single class that makes it really easy to create frames in a grid, for buttons, images, textfield, .. whatever.
+Something most developers have to do many times to display a list of items when it is not a table view or collection view.
+Initialize with a cell size and information about how to arrange the frames.
+Optionally add a initial offset and spacing and once it is set to your specific needs, you can just ask a frame for a certain index.

+The method `frameForIndex:` is what you will use most.

+I've added 2 class methods that will help you get the right sizes:

+- When placing cells within a limited width, this will calculate the corresponding cellWidth.
+`widthForTotalWidth:count:horizontalMargin:`

+- For a given cell width and totalWidth, calculate spacing for even layout.
+`horizontalSpacingForTotalWidth:cellWidth:count:`

 ## Installation